17 March, 12:00pm

 This session is an essential opportunity for all kaimahi to understand their role in delivering on our commitments to tāngata whenua and building an enduring, meaningful partnership for the benefit of Te Taitokerau.

-Explore webinar recordings from late November 2025 below.
+Explore webinar recordings from late November 2025 onwards.
 For a wide range of river-related content, check out the Resilient Rivers Webinar Library.

 10 February 2026